DirectoryTree/ImapEngine/readme.md

 - `markDraft()` / `unmarkDraft()`
 - `markRecent()` / `unmarkRecent()`

-All these methods work by invoking the underlying IMAP `STORE` command (with the appropriate flag and operation), and optionally expunging the folder afterward.
+All these methods work by invoking the underlying IMAP `STORE` command (with the appropriate flag and operation).

 #### Message Manipulation

-Beyond just flagging, you can move or copy messages between folders, or even delete them:
+Beyond just flagging, you can move or copy messages between folders, as well as delete them:

-- `copy(string $folder, bool $expunge = true)`: Copies the message to the specified folder.
+- `copy(string $folder)`: Copies the message to the specified folder.
-- `move(string $folder, bool $expunge = true)`: Moves the message to the specified folder.
+- `move(string $folder, bool $expunge = false)`: Moves the message to the specified folder.
+- `restore()`: Restores the message from the trash.
-- `delete(bool $expunge = true)`: Marks the message as deleted and, if desired, expunges it from the folder.
+- `delete(bool $expunge = false)`: Marks the message as deleted and, if desired, expunges it from the folder.

 #### Example: Interacting with a Retrieved Message